eggolib/eggolib.github.io/docs/types/power_types/inventory.md

     }
     ```

-    This example will provide an inventory with a size similar to a Hopper that can be opened using the `key.use` keybind while holding no items in the main and off hands.
+    This example will provide an inventory with a size similar to a Hopper that can be opened using the `key.use` keybind while holding no items in the mainhand and the offhand.